terra-campaigns/terraSystem/srd.md

 ## Chances

-When you attempt a risky action, say what you intend to do.
+When you are trying your chances at a risky action, say what you intend to do.
 With the GM determine your appropriate **Attribute**.
 Then gather 6-sided dice.

 |                                          | Dice Pool                                                                                                                                                                                                                              |
 | :--------------------------------------: | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | ![\|20](https://i.imgur.com/Xo6X0za.png) | Take your appropriate **Attribute** (modified by **Skills**, if applicable) **Dice Pool**.
 If you don’t have any relevant **Attribute Dice Pool**, then you cannot take **Light Dice**.
 You can never take more than 4 **Light Dice**. |
 | ![\|20](https://i.imgur.com/MBw81Mp.png) | Take as many **Dark Dice** as you wish to risk **Ego** for a desperate success.                                                                                                                                                        |

 Roll the dice and look for the outcome of the highest value.